#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Last summer, we both told our kids that if they are in a situation that feels wrong; call us and we will pick them up…no questions asked.
 If they want to talk about it, they can, when they are ready.
 Also, they also won’t be in trouble for telling the truth.

-This year, my kids have been in situations that seemed like they are no big deal to me (their friend said or did something they didn’t like or felt wrong) and they came home early or asked us to pick them up.
-To them, it is ALL a big deal.
+This year, my kids have been in situations that seemed like they were not a big deal to me (their friend said or did something they didn’t like or it felt wrong) and they came home early or asked us to pick them up.
+I realized, to them, it is ALL a big deal.

 Dealing with peer pressure is difficult, even as an adult.
-When you do stand up for what you believe or stick with your decision; it stings like a mfer when your “friends” provide you with their consequences for your decision.
+When you do stand up for what you believe or stick with your decision; it stings like a mfer when your “friends” provide you with their backlash for your smart decision.
+Misery loves company.

 Teaching your kids/teens the crabs in a bucket metaphor helps them have a visual.
 The metaphor of someone pulling you back down “stay here and be miserable with me.”
 It tough time find a video of crabs in action so I edited one I found from you tube. https://youtu.be/UJdtaaDOkEo